Paris Wallace Fountains in France

 Wallace Fountain in Champ de Mars

-However, when it comes to be able to use these fountains in Paris, because of the risk of freezing during the winter months that can damage the workings, these are only operational from approximately mid March through to mid November and are completely shut off at all other times.
+However, when it comes to be able to use these fountains in Paris, because of the risk of freezing during the winter months that can damage the workings, the Paris Wallace Fountains in France are only operational from approximately mid March through to mid November and are completely shut off at all other times.

 About the large model Wallace Fountains